mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 - Minimum power consumption in the sampling period
 - Maximum power consumption in the sampling period
 - Average power consumption in the sampling period

+### HWMon collector

+The HWMon collector reports the power and energy consumption of hardware components, when available.
+They will be read from `/sys/class/hwmon` folder.
+Each metric will have a chip name to indicate what component is being monitored and a sensor name if there are multiple sensors that are monitoring the component.
+List of supported metrics presenetd by HWMon collector are:

+- Current power consumption
+- Minimum power consumption in the sampling period
+- Maximum power consumption in the sampling period
+- Average power consumption in the sampling period
+- Current energy usage

 ### Cray's PM counters collector